divneetskapoor/poly-1/README.md

-# Transferring NFTs from Goerli to Mumbai Testnet
+# Transferring NFTs sepolia Testnet

 This project is part of the Polygon Proof: Proof of Stake  by Metacrafters

-In this project, we had to create a ERC721 contract to mint and transfer NFTs from Goerli to Mumbai testnet.
+In this project, we had to create a ERC721 contract to mint and transfer NFTs sepolia testnet.
 We have used an AI Image generation tool to generate 5 images which will be used as NFTs.
 &nbsp;